 You walk until you find what you believe to be the place to end your life.
 You wish it didn’t have to be this way, that death wasn’t your only salvation.
 You wish that someone could love you for who you are.
 You wish that you could love.

-In the seconds before your plan is completed and you do something that cannot be undone, you stop yourself as the faces of your little nieces and nephews flash into your head, along with the memories you had just made with them in Colorado.
+In the seconds before your plan is completed and you do something that cannot be undone, you stop yourself as the faces of your family flash into your head, along with memories.
 You try to convince yourself that they will be better off without you as a burdensome worry.
 You’re no good to anyone.

 Like a tiny distant whisper, a voice seperate from the others in your head, reaches out from nowhere and offers you two words, “What if?”
 Your head races with thoughts of what if life could be different, what if you could feel differently, what if you could be loved, what if you could love, what if there is hope?